liuzjmike/simple_logo/doc/DESIGN.md

 ## User Interface

-User types in their commands in the ConsoleView; ConsoleView also saves the User history of commands entered, and (for some of the commands) displays the results of their command (eg. ì10î for command ìSUM 5 5î).
+User types in their commands in the ConsoleView; ConsoleView also saves the User history of commands entered, and (for some of the commands) displays the results of their command (eg. ‚Äú10‚Äù for command ‚ÄúSUM 5 5‚Äù).
 TurtleViews are displayed in PoolView at their correct coordinates.
 FunctionsView displays text representations of any function that have been declared by the User.
 VariablesView displays text representations of any variables that have been declared by the User.
 Errors are displayed as AlertDialogues reported to the user that display the correct error message (passed from back end).